-Fall is here, and that means harvests time!
+Fall is here, and that means harvest time!
 The cornucopia of fall brings a heaping bounty of squash, pumpkins, and gourds.
 Pumpkin spice everything is popping up on menus while seasonal recipes focus on what you can stuff into an acorn squash.
 Smells of cinnamon and nutmeg waft your way as you pass by store windows decorated with gourds.

-These three peculiar looking members of the Cucurbitaceae family are every where you turn.
+These three peculiar looking members of the Cucurbitaceae family are everywhere you turn.
 Coming in an odd array of different shapes, colors, and sizes, they are hard to ignore.
 And despite their unique appearance, they sort of all look the same.
 So what’s the difference?

 Stuffed butternut squash for dinner tonight.
 So I had this squash floating around in my fridge and I was going to make risotto but didn't have arborio, or the time, so I simply cut it in half and roasted it until it was soft.
 The stuffing is wild rice which, once cooked, I mixed with sautéed kale, baby spinach, red pepper, mushrooms, onion, toasted almonds and pumpkin seeds.
 I then fried off some sage leaves and crushed them over the top.
 Oh and I also added some grated Parmesan into the rice stuffing, feta would work well too.
 We're going to eat it with a piece of white fish pan fried in the butter and olive oil that I fried the sage leaves in, not sure if sage and white fish are a thing.
 Well they are now! #stuffedsquash #stuffedbutternut #stuffedacornsquash #sage #vegetarian #quickmeals #healthyfoodindubai #healthyfastfood #quickdinner #foodie #food #yummy #fresh #homemade #gloobyfood #feedfeed

 There is summer squash, and then there is winter squash.
-Winter squash has thicker skin than its summer counterpart, making it ideal for storing through the long cold winter months.
+Winter squash has thicker skin than its summer counterpart, making it ideal for storing through the long, cold winter months.
 It is harvested at the same time as its pumpkin and gourd friends, but unlike them, it is meant solely for eating.

 Baked, boiled, steamed, roasted, pureed, sautéed, or pan-fried, squash can be prepared just about any way you dice it.
 The key is knowing when to peel, and when to skip it.
 Acorns and Delicata have thinner skin that is easy to eat.
 Blue Hubbard, on the other hand, is tough and inedible.